openacid/slim/README.md

-Slim is collection of surprisingly space efficient data types, with corresponding serialisation APIs to persisting them on-disk or for transport.
+Slim is collection of surprisingly space efficient data types, with corresponding serialization APIs to persisting them on-disk or for transport.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->